SDGforskning/sdg-strings/SDG07_query_action_WoS.md

 The *action terms* include a number of mechanisms by which changes can be brought about, such as investments and incentives (as in other targets of this SDG), but also terms for mechanisms specific for energy efficiency, such as `energy labelling` (<a id="IEAenergylabelling">[IEA, 2021](#f7)</a>).

-*sectors/process terms* were built around generic terms (e.g. `residential` will find `residential water heating`), and supplemented with terms from the IEA webpages and IEAs energy efficiency indicators manual (<a id="IEAmanual">[IEA, 2014](#f8)</a>).
+*sector terms* were built around generic terms (e.g. `residential` will find "residential water heating"), and supplemented with terms from the IEA webpages and IEAs energy efficiency indicators manual (<a id="IEAmanual">[IEA, 2014](#f8)</a>).
 Household consumption sources (p.
 40), service sector terms (p.
 69) and transport terms (p.
 128) were taken from this manual, but not all (e.g. `buses` removed due to being used in context with voltages; including specific industries (e.g. steel) did not improve results). `lighting`, `applicances`, `data centres` and `data networks` were added as they have their own recent efficiency tracking reports from the IEA (https://www.iea.org/analysis/all?topic=energy-efficiency&type=report). `smart` is a very general term, but when paired with energy efficiency finds many different types of system/device (smart windows, grids, thermostats etc.).

 ```Ceylon =
 TS=